 The pitch is compelling: see exactly how your body responds to a bowl of oatmeal vs. eggs, identify post-lunch energy crashes as glucose spikes, and optimize your diet with data instead of guesswork.

 But is it actually worth it if you don’t have diabetes?
-After 60 days of testing, here’s the honest assessment.
+Here’s an evidence-based look at what CGM data can reveal — and whether the cost is justified.

 What Is a Continuous Glucose Monitor?